Brown vs Wooldridge Elementary: F to A in North Central Austin

 Performance Metric Brown Elementary Wooldridge Elementary

-TEA Distinctions Not eligible (F rated) 6 of 7 earned
+TEA Distinctions Not eligible (F rated) Not eligible (F rated)

 The demographic context is unavoidable here.
 Brown serves a student body that is 97% economically disadvantaged and 77.4% English learners.
-Wooldridge’s numbers are 15.7% and 9.6%.
-The socioeconomic gap between these two student populations is immense, and it maps directly onto the performance gap.
+Wooldridge’s numbers are nearly the same: 93.7% and 79.0%.
+The socioeconomic profiles of these two student populations are almost identical, and so are their results.
 This is not a case where one campus has better teachers or a worse principal.
-It is a case where the challenges facing each student body are fundamentally different in scale.
+It is two schools serving communities facing the same scale of challenge, landing in the same place.

 For the full TEA breakdown on each campus, visit the Brown Elementary school page or the Wooldridge Elementary school page.

-Wooldridge: The A Rated Campus with an Elite Feeder Pattern
+Wooldridge: An F Rated Campus with a Strong Feeder Pattern

-Wooldridge is one of the strongest elementary campuses in Austin ISD, and the feeder pattern that follows makes it even more compelling.
-After Wooldridge, students move to Burnet Middle School, then have pathways to three exceptional high schools: the Liberal Arts and Science Academy (LASA), which is consistently ranked among the top public high schools in the entire country; McCallum High School, known across Texas for its celebrated Fine Arts Academy; and Navarro Early College High School, where students can earn an associate degree tuition free.
+Wooldridge’s elementary scores are well below the passing line, but the feeder pattern that follows is worth understanding because it changes the long term picture.
+After Wooldridge, students move to Burnet Middle School, then have pathways to three high schools: the Liberal Arts and Science Academy (LASA), which is consistently ranked among the top public high schools in the country; McCallum High School, known across Texas for its Fine Arts Academy; and Navarro Early College High School, where students can earn an associate degree tuition free.

 Three high school pathways with three distinct academic identities, all accessible from the same elementary zone.
-That is genuinely unusual, and it is one of the reasons the Wooldridge zone attracts buyers who are thinking 10 to 15 years ahead.
+That is genuinely unusual, and it is one of the reasons buyers thinking 10 to 15 years ahead still look hard at this zone even with the elementary rating where it is.

 The campus sits in the Quail Creek and Wooten corridor of north central Austin, an area with a mix of mid century ranch homes, updated properties, and newer construction.
-At 810 students, Wooldridge is a well sized campus that offers breadth of programming without being so large that students get lost.
-The 6 of 7 TEA distinctions earned confirm the academic rigor across specific subject areas.
+At 462 students, Wooldridge is a smaller campus.
+The TEA F rating means it earned no distinctions in the 2025 cycle, the same as Brown.

 Brown Elementary: A Campus Working Against Long Odds